 Some customers (especially those with wood furnaces) choose to store their firewood inside their homes.
 They do this so that the firewood is close to the wood furnace allowing for ease of loading.
 As mentioned above this is likely the best situation you can have in that room heat will continue to dry the wood out especially if it has taken any rain before storage.
 Customers storing firewood inside do have to remember that some insects (ants, beetles etc.) can be found in firewood so consideration needs to be given to that when you choose to store your wood inside your home.

 Q. 4.7 Where can you dump the firewood?

 A. 4.7 Our small trailers allow for some flexibility on where your wood is dropped.
 The physical size of our larger dump trailers does not allow for much flexibility in dumping.
-The dump trailers can weigh up to 14,000 pounds and as such, we are restricted to dumping off in locations that are hard packed (usually lane ways).
+The dump trailers can weigh up to 14,000 pounds and as such, we are restricted to dumping off in locations that are hard packed (usually lane ways) and away from wells and septic beds.
 In any case, given suitable access, we will certainly make every effort to dump the firewood in a location that is as close as possible to where you will be storing it.